BrendonONeill/Kanji-Study-App/README.md

 On this site I do most my kanji study and wanted a bit different way to study from the usual flash card design.
 [https://www.wanikani.com/](https://www.wanikani.com/)

+## Working on
+Fix responsive design and clean up UI.
+Add more kani.
+Clean up each page.